btcguide/btcguide.github.io/_pages/setup-wallets/paper-advanced.md

 #### Add a Strong Passphrase to Your Seed
 Caution: you now have to come up with a way to backup/protect this passphrase, and if you lose it your seed is worthless.
 Because this step is only for **expert** users, we're going to ignore it for now.
+Be sure to use a hardware wallet where you can enter the passphrase directly on the device to avoid [potential issues](https://benma.github.io/2020/09/02/trezor-keepkey-passphrase.html).

 ## Not Perfect
 No setup is perfect and this one is no exception.